Diamond Dicing: Experiments

 \subsection{Finding \texorpdfstring{$\kappa$}{kappa} for \textsc{count}-based \Diamondcube s}

-Using Proposition~\ref{prop:kappa}, the $\kappa$-\diamondcube\ was built for each of the data sets.
+Using Proposition~\ref{prop:kappa}, the $\kappa$-carat \diamondcube\ was built for each of the data sets.
 The initial guess~($k$) for $\kappa$ was the value calculated using Proposition~\ref{prop:kappa}.
-When a non-empty \diamondcube\ was built, and for every data set this was indeed the case, $k$ was repeatedly doubled until an empty cube was returned and a tighter range for $\kappa$ had been established\footnote{This method was more efficient than using the theoretical upper bound on $\kappa$ established in Proposition~\ref{prop:bounds}.}.
+Then $k$ was repeatedly doubled until an empty cube was returned and a tighter range for $\kappa$ had been established.
 Next a simple binary search, which used the newly discovered lower and upper bounds as the end points of the search space, was executed.
 Each time a non-empty \diamondcube\ was returned, it was used as the input to the next iteration of the search.
 When the guess overshot $\kappa$ and an empty \diamondcube\ was returned, the most recent non-empty cube was used as the input.

 Statistics are provided in Table~\ref{tb:count-diamond-specs}.
-The estimate of $\kappa$ comes from Proposition~\ref{prop:kappa} and the number of iterations recorded is the number needed to find the $\kappa$-\diamondcube .
-The estimates for $\kappa$ varied between 4\% and 50\% of the actual value and there is no clear pattern to indicate why this might be.
-Two very different cubes both had estimates that were 50\% of the actual value: \twCubeOne , a small cube of less than 2\,000 cells and low dimensionality, and \wCubeFour , a large cube of $123 \times 10^6$ cells with moderate dimensionality.
+The estimate of $\kappa$ comes from Proposition~\ref{prop:kappa} and the number of iterations recorded is the number used by Algorithm~\ref{algo:shrinkingInput} to compute the $\kappa$-carat \diamondcube{} given $\kappa$.
+The estimates for $\kappa$ vary between 4\% and 50\% of the actual value and there is no clear pattern to indicate why this might be.
+Two very different cubes both have estimates that are 50\% of the actual value: \twCubeOne{}, a small cube of less than 2\,000 cells and low dimensionality, and \wCubeFour{}, a large cube of $1.23 \times 10^8$ cells with moderate dimensionality.
+We experimented with sampling to provide an improved estimate for $\kappa$.
+We chose 10~independent samples for each of 1\%, 5\% and 10\% using 3 of our largest cubes, which have different characteristics.
+We computed $\kappa$ for each of these cubes.
+In Table~\ref{tb:sampling-for-kappa} we see that even with just 1\% of the data, the estimate for $\kappa$ is very close to 1\% of the actual value, and, therefore, provides a better estimate than that of the bound (used as an estimate) given by Proposition~\ref{prop:kappa}.
+Since it is an estimate, rather than a bound, we can test whether the diamond is empty for this value.
+Depending on the outcome, our estimate can then be used as an upper or a lower bound for the binary search.